congto/ktos-108/Lab_08_Docker_Use_Basics.md

 Now, let's launch the container and map a local directory to our container's /root directory (remember that we told our image to use this as the working directory):
 ```
-docker run -d -p 8000:8000 -v ./:/root hello-world:latest
+docker run -d -p 8000:8000 -v /root:/root hello-world:latest
 ```
-What do we get when we now run:
+What do we get when we now run the following curl on the docker host:
 ```
 curl http://localhost:8000
 ```